MrClarkeSoftware/CSharpProject/Clarke_abominations/Clarke Abomination Creator/README.md

 ### Group Members - Maita, Danica, Aaron, Francesca, Autumn, Daniel, Arjola, Deacon

-Be able to place pictures of Mr. Clarke on top of a meme templates.
+Be able to place pictures of Mr. Clarke and/or text on top of meme templates.
 Possibly 3D too.